Kolton-S/k_simpson-CMS-Assignment/README.md

-# Team JJRK - Organ Donation
+# Custom CRUD CMS System

 The main objective of this project is to create and maintain our own custom CRUD CMS system for a movie database.